Prague Experience logoPrague tourist information & travel guide logo

 map showing Liechtenstein Palace in Prague button to book Liechtenstein Palace online

-Its most recent major reconstruction was carried out by Pavel Kupka, and completed in 1992.
-The palace has a beautiful light blue and cream facade, with deep orange terracotta roof tiles, and simply gleams in the sunshine.
+Liechtenstein Palace has a beautiful light blue and cream facade, with deep orange terracotta roof tiles, and simply gleams in the sunshine.
+If one were to imagine a Bohemian palace, this would probably be it.

-The concerts are staged throughout the year, played by chamber orchestras formed of musicians from the Prague Symphony Orchestra and Czech Philharmonic.
+Chamber orchestras performing concerts are formed of eminent musicians from the Prague Symphony Orchestra and the Czech Philharmonic.

 View listings and book concert tickets.